8-bit-souvik/Linux_handbook/data/01-introduction/readme.md

 ## UNIX
-Unix (/ˈjuːnɪks/; trademarked as UNIX) is a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix, whose development started in 1969 at the Bell Labs research center by Ken Thompson, <b>Dennis Ritchie</b>, and others.
+Unix is a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix, whose development started in 1969 at the Bell Labs research center by Ken Thompson, <b>Dennis Ritchie</b>, and others.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src='./images/dennis-ritchie.jpg'>